adlnet/xAPI-Spec/xAPI.md

 weapon", "fired a kiln", or "fired an employee".
 In this case, a URI MUST identify one of these specific meanings, not the word "fired".

 The display property has some flexibility in tense.
-While the verb URIs are expected to remain in the past tense, if conjugating verbs to another tense (using the same verb) within the Activity makes sense, it is allowed.
+While the Verb URIs are expected to remain in the past tense, if conjugating verbs to another tense (using the same Verb) within the Activity makes sense, it is allowed.

 ###### Language
-A verb in the Experience API is a URI, and denotes a specific meaning not tied to any particular language.
+A Verb in the Experience API is a URI, and denotes a specific meaning not tied to any particular language.

-For example, a particular verb URI such as http://example.org/firearms#fire might denote the action of firing a gun, or the verb URI http://example.com/فعل/خواندن might denote the action of reading a book.
+For example, a particular Verb URI such as http://example.org/firearms#fire might denote the action of firing a gun, or the Verb URI http://example.com/فعل/خواندن might denote the action of reading a book.

 ##### 4.1.3.2 Use in Communities of Practice